Checkpoints

 Finish your quest

-This self-paced lab is part of the Google Cloud's Operations Suite on GKE, Cloud Architecture, and DevOps Essentials quests and the Measure Site Reliability using Cloud Operations Suite quests.
+This self-paced lab is part of the Cloud Architecture, and DevOps Essentials quests.
 A quest is a series of related labs that form a learning path.
 Completing a quest earns you a badge to recognize your achievement.
 You can make your badge or badges public and link to them in your online resume or social media account.
 Enroll in any quest that contains this lab and get immediate completion credit.
 Refer to the Google Cloud Skills Boost catalog for all available quests.

 Take your next lab